TouchDesigner/TouchEngine-Windows/README.md

 Loading begins immediately.

-During loading you may receive link callbacks with the event TELinkEventAdded for any links on the instance.
+During loading you will receive link callbacks with the event TELinkEventAdded for any links on the instance.

 An instance is loaded suspended.
 Once configured, resuming the instance will permit rendering (and start playback in TETimeInternal mode):